xaperret/notes/Docker.md

 CMD sh
 ```

-- What if you want to build a container with a specific program that must be generated from source?
+- What if you want to build a conteneur with a specific program that must be generated from source?
 	- multi-stage builds!
 - Best practices
-	- One container should only solve one problem! • Create Dockerfiles that define stateless images • any state should be kept outside of the container (volumes) • Minimize the image size by removing unecessary files, for instance with Debian-like distributions: apt - get clean && rm -rf / var /lib/ apt/ lists / var / cache / apt • Minimize number of layers (= minimize number of steps) • Use .dockerignore to avoid sending all context files/dirs to the Docker daemon
+	- One conteneur should only solve one problem! • Create Dockerfiles that define stateless images • any state should be kept outside of the container (volumes) • Minimize the image size by removing unecessary files, for instance with Debian-like distributions: apt - get clean && rm -rf / var /lib/ apt/ lists / var / cache / apt • Minimize number of layers (= minimize number of steps) • Use .dockerignore to avoid sending all context files/dirs to the Docker daemon

 # DOCKER BASIC NETWORKING